Suffering from a Serious Injury in Florida?

 Fires, broken glass, chemical exposure, and crushing accidents can cause visible scarring and disfigurement that make it difficult for the victim to return to the life they had before the accident.
 The astronomical cost of medical and psychological treatment and the loss of income can significantly impact the victim’s quality of life.

 Any injury that significantly impacts a victim’s quality of life and ability to earn a living may be considered catastrophic and require special legal representation to recover.

-When the accident that led to your serious injuries was caused by another person’s negligence, your Florida personal injury attorney will have to negotiate or sue for a settlement that will cover current costs and anticipate future costs of treatment, adaptation, and care.
+When the accident that led to your serious injuries was caused by another person’s negligence, your Florida personal injury attorney will have to negotiate or sue for a settlement that will cover current costs and anticipates future costs of treatment, adaptation, and care.

 Any time you leave your house—and sometimes even when you stay home—you risk an accident that causes a catastrophic injury.
 However, when the accident was caused by the carelessness or negligence of another person or business, that party should be held accountable for your losses.
-Examples of catastrophic accidents include:
+Examples of catastrophic accidents in Florida include: